-On August 26 1756, when the Prussian army proceeded to the invasion of Saxony, the regiment was part of the left column led by the prince of Bevern.
+On August 26, 1756, when the Prussian army proceeded to the invasion of Saxony, the regiment was part of the left column led by the Duke of Brunswick-Bevern.
 This column had concentrated in the area of Lübben, then advanced through Lusatia by Hoyerswerda and Bautzen, to Hohenstein (Sept.
-8) then to Lohmen north of the Elbe near Pirna.
-The regiment then took part to the siege of Pirna from September 10 to October 16.
+8) and then to Lohmen north of the Elbe near Pirna.
+The regiment then took part in the blockade of Pirna from September 10 to October 16.
 At the end of the year, each squadron received 15 recruits.

-On April 21 1757, at the combat of Reichenberg, the regiment was deployed in the second line of duke of Brunswick-Bevern's force.
-While the Prussian infantry was assaulting the Austrian abatis, Bevern ordered the regiment along with Württemberg and Katte dragoon regiments to attack the Austrian cavalry, which they completely routed.
+In the spring of 1757, the regiment took part in the invasion of Bohemia.
+On April 21, at the Combat of Reichenberg, it was deployed in the second line of Duke of Brunswick-Bevern's force.
+While the Prussian infantry was assaulting the Austrian abatis, Bevern ordered the regiment along with the Württemberg Dragoons and Katte Dragoons to attack the Austrian cavalry, which they completely routed.
 During the ensuing pursuit, the Prussian dragoons exposed their right flank to the fire of the Austrian infantry which had retired behind the second abatis.
 The Prussian dragoons suffered considerable loss and were thrown into disorder.
 The Austrian cavalry took advantage of this to set itself in order and to attack the Prussian cavalry, throwing it back.
 The sudden attack of Puttkamer Hussars on the flank of the pursuing Austrian cavalry, allowed the Prussian dragoons to rally and counterattack putting their opponent to flight.
 During this action, the regiment lost 35 killed and 114 wounded.
-On May 6, the regiment took part to the battle of Prague where it was deployed in the second line of the left wing under prince Schönaich.
+On May 6, the regiment took part in the Battle of Prague where it was deployed in the second line of the left wing under the Prince Schönaich.
 It lost 81 men at this battle.
-On June 18, the regiment (now counting only 637 men) took part to the battle of Kolin.
-It was kept in reserve behind the cavalry left wing under major-general von Krosigk.
-Around 4:00 PM, the regiment attacked the Austrians occupying the oak-wood near Krzeczhorz height, capturing seven colours and then engaging into a cavalry combat with the Saxon Karabiniergarde and routing them.
-On September 7, when an Austrian force under the command of general Nádasdy attacked Winterfeldt's isolated corps at Moys, the regiment was deployed in the second line of the cavalry left wing.
-On November 22, the regiment took part to the battle of Breslau where it was deployed in the prince of Württemberg's brigade, in the second line of the left wing under lieutenant-general von Zieten.
+On June 18, the regiment (now counting only 637 men) took part in the Battle of Kolin.
+It was kept in reserve behind the cavalry left wing under Major-General von Krosigk.
+Around 4:00 p.m., the regiment attacked the Austrians occupying the oak-wood near Krzeczhorz Height, capturing four colours and then engaging into a cavalry combat with the Saxon Karabiniergarde, capturing one standard and routing them.
+On September 7, when an Austrian force under the command of General Nádasdy attacked Winterfeldt's isolated corps in the Combat of Moys, the regiment was deployed in the second line of the cavalry left wing.
+On November 22, the regiment took part in the Battle of Breslau where it was deployed in the Prince of Württemberg's Brigade, in the second line of the left wing under Lieutenant-General von Zieten.
 On December 4, the regiment was in the vanguard when the Prussian army under Frederick II advanced straight towards the Austrian camp in the area of Leuthen.
-On December 5 at the battle of Leuthen, the regiment was deployed in Czettritz's brigade in the second line of the cavalry right wing under Zieten.
-It first attacked 3 Saxon and 2 Austrian cavalry regiments, capturing 11 officers, 800 men and 3 standards.
-It then charged 2 cuirassier regiments and captured 2 Bavarian battalions and 4 colours.
+On December 5 at the Battle of Leuthen, the regiment was deployed in Czettritz's Brigade in the second line of the cavalry right wing under Zieten.
+It first attacked three Saxon and two Austrian cavalry regiments, capturing 11 officers, 800 men and 3 standards.
+It then charged two cuirassier regiments and captured 2 Bavarian battalions and 4 colours.
 During the pursuit, it captured 2 guns.

-In 1760, the regiment took part to the expedition against Dresden.
-On August 15, it was present at the battle of Liegnitz but did not take part to the combat.
-On November 3, the regiment fought in Zieten's corps at the battle of Torgau.
+In 1760, the regiment took part in the expedition against Dresden.
+On Sunday August 3, when Frederick resolved to march towards Silesia, the regiment formed part of the vanguard of the second column.
+On August 15, it was present at the Battle of Liegnitz but did not take part in combat.
+On November 3, the regiment fought in Zieten's Corps at the Battle of Torgau.

 In 1762, the ranks of the regiment were replenished and it now counted 1,000 men.